A topic from the subject of Decomposition in Chemistry.

 Decomposition reactions have numerous applications, including:

-Production of chemicals and fuels Extraction of metals
+• Production of chemicals and fuels

-Waste disposal Analytical chemistry
+• Waste disposal

 Conclusion

-Decomposition reactions are a fundamental type of chemical reaction that play an important role in a wide range of applications.
+Decomposition reactions are a fundamental type of chemical reaction that plays an important role in a wide range of applications.
 Understanding the principles of decomposition reactions allows chemists to predict the products of a reaction, calculate the activation energy, and design experiments to achieve specific results.

 Decomposition in Chemical Equations